richardschneider/isq/doc/options.md

-system | `'SI'` | The measurement system that contains the `bestSymbol`. ignoreSymbols | `['deca', 'hecto', 'deci']` | Symbols starting with these names will not be used; `80 cm` will not be shown as `8 dm`. minDigitsForSeparation | 5 | The minimum number of digits before group separation occurs; `1234` vs `12 345`.
+system | `'SI'` | The measurement system that contains the `bestSymbol`. ignoreSymbols | `['deca', 'hecto', 'deci']` | Symbols starting with these names will not be used; `80 cm` will not be shown as `8 dm`. minDigitsForSeparation | 5 | The minimum number of digits before group separation occurs; `1234` vs `12 345`. uncertaintyPrecision | 2 | The maximun number of significant digits for the uncertainty of a number.